 What we have on our hands right now in this country is a steadily increasing addiction problem of the very worst kind.
-As it stands, drug and alcohol addiction does get progressively and seriously more and more difficult for all who are faced with it, and this is to a point now where a lot of people are most definitely struggling with it.
-Drug and alcohol abuse grows more and more concerning every year, and if nothing is done to bring it down a notch then we are going to have a full-on epidemic on our hands here before too long.
+Drug and alcohol addiction gets progressively more difficult for all who are faced with it, and this is to a point now where a lot of people are most definitely struggling with it.
+Heroin continues its popularity partly due to the fact of the opiate prescription painkiller addiction epidemic.
+When addicts can no longer obtain prescription painkillers, they turn back to heroin which renders the same effects for users.

 The best way to understand where this problem is going is with a study of the facts and statistics on it:

 - According to the Drug Abuse Warning Network, certain drugs are making a comeback that was totally unanticipated.
-Case in point, heroin and cocaine seem to be the most significant of these.
+Case in point, heroin, and cocaine seem to be the most significant of these.
 Both heroin abuse and cocaine abuse were basically things of the past by the end of the 20th century.
-This is to say that we had gotten a pretty good handle on these problems.
+We had gotten a pretty good handle on these problems.
 Now, however, they are back and with a vengeance.

 - Cocaine and heroin both have risen up in demand and have gotten more people interested in them then perhaps ever before.
 With cocaine, young people and middle-aged people alike are abusing cocaine more so now than ever before.
 With heroin, people now go back and forth between heroin and opiate prescription pain relievers like never before.
 This is obviously a pretty significant problem and one that we need to address a lot more intensively.

 - According to the Drug Enforcement Agency, substance abuse and its increase have of course increased the demand for addictive substances which has resulted in more trafficking of illegal drugs into this country.
 The Drug Enforcement Agency, also commonly known as the DEA, is responsible for stopping this.
 What is really upsetting about this is that the DEA had excellent border security running by the 1990s.